kafkaesque-io/pulsar-object-storage-io/README.md

 Pulsar AWS S3 sink receives JSON messages over Pulsar topics with the same schema and saves them as Parquet format on AWS S3.

+This sink does not support nested JSON object since the object needs to be converted to columnar based Apache Parquet format.

 ## Operations
 ### Deployment
 Copy the nar file to ./pulsar/connectors directory